Irisisme2/SimpleDefiLoan/README.md

 ## Contributing
 We welcome contributions to improve the platform!
 Please fork the repository, make your changes, and submit a pull request.

-## License
-This project is licensed under the MIT License.

 ## Contact
-For any questions or inquiries, please contact us at [your-email@example.com].
+For any questions or inquiries, please contact us at wiktoriajarema301@gmail.com.

 ---